Gupyzer0/questions_and_answers/readme.md

 **seed:** Inserts seed data for testing.

 #### TODO:
-logging - implement level logging complete testing with new logging middleware
 Docker to execute bash script for server's postgres and go build execution